vinishgarg/snapscreen/README.md

 # Snapscreen website

 This is a website for Snapscreen Inc.
 You are in the development branch.
-Master is used for GitHub Pages.
+Master branch is used for GitHub Pages in production mode.
 Here you find the deployed version: https://about.snapscreen.com

 ## Develop